lsst-sims/opsim_production_tools/README.rst

   * See `opsim3_config <https://github.com/lsst-sims/opsim3_config>` as described in the `OpSim installation documentation <http://ops2.lsst.org/docs/configuration.html#configuration>` where $OPSIM3_CONFIG_DIR is the path to LSST.conf ($CONF_DIR in launch.conf)

 Identify and save configuration files to repository.
+  * Read the LSST.conf file for only the configuration files that are used.

 Run simulation.
   * opsim_launch.sh "startup comment” $CONF_DIR/survey/LSST.conf >& $RUN_DIR/log/myRun$nextId.log &